Clogging-flowing transition of granular media in a two-dimensional vertical pipe

-In bottleneck flows, many parameters related to the clogging phenomena have been investigated.
-For instance, outlet size\cite{TO01}\cite{Janda2008}, number of particles\cite{Yu2021}\cite{Janda2008}, friction coefficient\cite{POU07}, hopper angle\cite{Yu2021}\cite{Lopez2019}, driving force\cite{Arevalo2016}\cite{Arevalo2014}, width of silo\cite{Gella2017}, shape of particle\cite{Ashour2017} etc. Among these parameters, it is widely recognized that the aspect ratio of outlet size $D$ to particle size $d$ is a crucial determinant of clogging probability.
-Several studies in bottleneck flows have shown that the restricted random-walk model(RRWM) could quantitatively predict the clogging probability by analyzing the geometric properties of arches in the clogging events\cite{TO01}\cite{Garcimartin2010}.
+In hopper flows, many parameters related to the clogging phenomenon have been investigated, for instance, the outlet size \cite{TO01, Zuriguel2003, Janda2008,Garcimartin2010}, number of particles \cite{Yu2021,Janda2008}, friction coefficient \cite{POU07}, particle stiffness \cite{Xia2017,Tao2021,Alborzi2022}, hopper angle \cite{Yu2021,Lopez2019}, driving force \cite{Arevalo2016,Arevalo2014}, width of silo \cite{Gella2017}, and shape of particle \cite{Zuriguel2005, Ashour2017}.
+Among these parameters, it is widely recognized that the aspect ratio of the outlet size $D$ to the particle size $d$ is a crucial determinant of clogging probability $J$ \cite{TO01, Zuriguel2005}.
+In a seminal study, To et al. \cite{TO01} demonstrated that $J(D/d)$ can be quantitatively obtained by using the restricted random walker method (RRWM).
+This approach captures the essential geometric constraints of arch formation that prevent particle overlap, without calculating interparticle forces.

-Inspired by these works, to gain deeper insights into the underlying physical mechanisms of clogging in a vertical pipe, we conduct two-dimensional(2D) experiments and 2D discrete-element method(DEM) simulations, which facilitate visual inspections of the particle arrangement.
-Using DEM simulations, we systematically study the influence of the following parameters on the clogging probability: the pipe-to-particle diameter ratio $D/d$, the number of particles $N$, and the coefficient of friction $\mu$.

-\textit{Methods---}We have set up an experimental device consisting of a 2D rectangular vertical pipe(see Fig. \ref{Figure1:silo}(a)).
-The pipes are made of transparent polymethyl methacrylate.
-They are $300~mm$ long, with inner diameters ranging from $20~mm$ to $36~mm$.
-The thickness of the vertical pipe is measured to be $7.5 \pm 0.1~mm$.
-The granular sample consists of monodisperse stainless steel beads with two different diameters $d=10 \pm 0.1~mm$ or $d=12 \pm 0.1~mm$.
-The thickness of the particles is measured to be $5 \pm 0.05~ mm$, which ensures a monolayer of particles in the rectangular vertical pipes.
-Before opening the aperture in the pipe, the initial volume fraction of particles $\phi_b$ has been calculated using the total mass of loaded particles and the initial height $h_p$ within the pipe.

-One common physical quantity employed to quantify system clogging is the clogging probability $J_N$, which is defined as the probability of the flow getting stopped before $N$ particles pass through the outlet.
-For each set of parameters, we count the number of clogging events $N_c$ and obtain the clogging probability $J$ which is defined as $N_c/N_t$.
-Here $N_t$ is the number of the trials.
-When the flow is stopped, we capture an image of the particles near the orifice with a standard HD camera Panasonic LUMIX and store these pictures for further analysis.
-From an image of a typical clogging event(see Fig. \ref{Figure1:silo}(a)), we use standard image processing techniques to obtain the centers of each disk, which allows for the measurement of the angle $\theta$.